1999–2000 Los Angeles Lakers season: Regular season

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, O'Neal and Bryant were both selected for the 2000 NBA All-Star Game, as members of the Western Conference All-Star team, while Jackson was selected to coach the Western Conference.
 O'Neal scored 22 points along with 9 rebounds and 3 blocks, as he and Tim Duncan of the San Antonio Spurs both shared the NBA All-Star Game Most Valuable Player award, as the Western Conference defeated the Eastern Conference, 137–126.
 Meanwhile, Fisher participated in the NBA 2Ball Competition, along with Lisa Leslie of the WNBA's Los Angeles Sparks.

-Bryant also finished in twelfth place in Most Valuable Player voting, while O'Neal finished in second place in Defensive Player of the Year voting, and with Bryant finishing tied in fifth place; in addition, both O'Neal and Bryant also finished in Most Improved Player voting, finishing in tenth and tied in eleventh place respectively, and Jackson finished in second place in Coach of the Year voting behind Doc Rivers of the Orlando Magic, despite the Magic missing the playoffs with a 41–41 record.
+Bryant also finished in twelfth place in Most Valuable Player voting, while O'Neal finished in second place in Defensive Player of the Year voting, behind Alonzo Mourning of the Miami Heat, and with Bryant finishing tied in fifth place; in addition, both O'Neal and Bryant also finished in Most Improved Player voting, finishing in tenth and tied in eleventh place respectively, and Jackson finished in second place in Coach of the Year voting behind Doc Rivers of the Orlando Magic, despite the Magic missing the playoffs with a 41–41 record.
 The Lakers had the best team defensive rating in the NBA.

-In the 2000 NBA playoffs, the Lakers faced off against the Sacramento Kings in the Western Conference First Round, and defeated them in a hard-fought five game series, before going on to defeat the Phoenix Suns in five games in the Western Conference Semi-finals.
-In the Western Conference Finals, they faced off against the Portland Trail Blazers, who were led by Rasheed Wallace, Scottie Pippen and Steve Smith, and defeated them in seven games to advance to the NBA Finals for the first time since 1991.
+The Lakers finished seventh in the NBA in home-game attendance, with an attendance of 771,420 at the Staples Center during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 2000 NBA playoffs, the Lakers faced off against the 8th–seeded Sacramento Kings, a team that featured All-Star forward Chris Webber, second-year star Jason Williams, and former Lakers center Vlade Divac.
+The Lakers won the first two games over the Kings at home at the Staples Center, before losing the next two games on the road, which included a Game 4 loss to the Kings at the ARCO Arena II, 101–88.
+With the series tied at 2–2, the Lakers won Game 5 over the Kings at the Staples Center, 113–86 to win in a hard-fought five-game series.

+In the Western Conference Semi-finals, the team faced off against the 5th–seeded Phoenix Suns, a team that featured Clifford Robinson, Penny Hardaway, and All-Star guard Jason Kidd; Hardaway was O'Neal's former teammate on the Orlando Magic.
+The Lakers won the first three games to take a 3–0 series lead, but then lost Game 4 to the Suns on the road, 117–98 at the America West Arena.
+The Lakers won Game 5 over the Suns at the Staples Center, 87–65 to win the series in five games.